 Japanese maple trees are not heavy feeders so it is important not to over fertilize.
 Once transplanted, wait until the second growing season before fertilizing in spring with an organic fertilizer.

-When growing your maple in a container, it’s important to prune the roots and repot every 3 - 4 years in the early spring, prior to any new growth.
+When growing your maple in a container, it’s important to prune the roots and repot every 3 –4 years in the early spring, prior to any new growth.
 Root pruning is not difficult and is essential for the long-term health of your tree.
-Cut outer roots that are large and woody, then replant your maple in the same pot or a different one.
-Whenever pruning roots, also prune approximately the same percentage of top growth.
-Consult one of our plant specialists for details.
+Remove the outer 1" of matted roots, massage the roots apart, and prune any that have become large and woody.
+Then you may replant your maple in the same pot or another one.
+Whenever pruning roots, be sure to also prune approximately the same percentage of top growth as removed roots.
+Consult one of our plant specialists for more information.

 ‘Bihou’ is an exciting new small variety with green foliage that turns vivid gold, orange, and red before dropping in the fall.
 The bare stems that follow turn brilliant yellow-gold with orange highlights.
 ‘Bihou’ prefers protection from hot afternoon sun.

 Jordan Full Moon Maple Acer shirasawanum ‘Jordan’

 This new maple’s foliage emerges in the spring as a shockingly bright orange, then turns bright yellow over the summer.
 In fall, the leaves adopt orange highlights before dropping.
 Grown in shade, the foliage will be more chartreuse and fall color somewhat muted.
 ‘Jordan’ is unusually sun and heat tolerant for a yellow foliage plant, but we recommend protecting it from hot afternoon sun.